Monitoring and conserving Scotland's birds of prey

 The scheme has three main objectives:

-To meet these objectives, Brian Etheridge has been employed since 2003.
+To meet these objectives, a Raptor Monitoring Officer has been employed since 2003.
 The post was held part-time from 2003-2013 by Brian Etheridge.
-Brian's role has been to coordinate raptor monitoring efforts across Scotland and he has been key to the scheme's success.
+Brian's role was to coordinate raptor monitoring efforts across Scotland and he has been key to the scheme's success.
 After ten years in post, Brian retired in March 2013.
 A new, full-time position (Scottish Raptor Monitoring Coordinator) began in June 2014 and this post is currently filled by Dr Amy Challis.

 In 2009, the Scottish Raptor Monitoring Scheme was awarded the top prize for Best Practice from The Institute of Ecology and Environmental Management.

 STOP PRESS!
 SEPT 2015 - NEW SRMS WEBSITE NOW LIVE - PLEASE VISIT!